 How to compress a files and folders

-Compressing the files or folders is quite easy on Windows 10, and 8,7.
+Compressing the files or folders is relatively easy on Windows 11, 10, 8, and 7.
 Here’s how to compress Windows files and folders.

 - Right-click the file or folder which you want to enable compression for.

 - On the General tab, click the Advanced… option.

 - Under the “Compress or Encrypt attributes, check the option “Compress contents to save disk space”.

 - Click the OK, then Apply.

 To confirm whether compression is enabled, check two blue arrow icons on the upper right-hand side of the file icon.
 This tells you that this folder has been compressed to save disk space.

 How to compress OS Drive or NTFS Drive

 Instead of enabling compression on each folder respectively, you can also compress the entire drive if you wish to compress all files.
 Enabling the compression on the entire drive allows compression on subfolders and data too.